phamduc0110/YouTubeDownloader-AHK/README.md

 **STEP 3:**
 ```
-  After Metadata is imported
-  Select the path to save the video.
-  Example: ‪E:\Videos\Video Downloader
-  (If you don't select any folder, the video will be saved to Desktop)
+  Choose format (Video/Audio) to download.
   ```

 **STEP 4:**
 ```
-  Check the download progress on the opened command prompt window.
+  Check the download progress and ETA on the GUI.
   ```
+ **Video will be saved in the same folder in which script is present.**

 ### Future Scope

 * Adding option to select quality of video and audio.

-* Adding GUI showing download progress.
+* Adding option to save the location for the video to be downloaded

 * Improving GUI of application.